Wronqa/merlintransfer/README.md

 * password: The password used for SSH authentication.
 * remote_file_path: The path where the file will be uploaded on the remote server.
 * file_path: The local path of the file to upload.

+# Exceptions

+`SSHConnectionError`

+Raised when there is an issue with the SSH connection.

+`FileUploadError`

+Raised when there is an error during the file upload process.

+`ParameterValidationError`

+Raised when there are invalid parameters provided to the send_file function.